-XVIII.Commodity price risk or foreign exchange risk and hedging activities are disclosed in Note 30 forming part of the Financial Statements.
+xix.
+The Company has no exposure to commodity and commodity risks in Financial Year 2019-20.
+The details of foreign currency risk management are disclosed in Note 30 forming part of the Financial Statements.
 The company has not entered into any hedging activities in Financial Year 2019-20.